Giansass/python-project-template/README.md

 Per poter utilizzare il template compiere i seguenti step:

-1. Use this template to create a new repository directly in GitHub
+1. Use this template to create a new repository directly in GitHub.
+2.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To use this templete assure you have Python installed.
 * npm
   ```sh
   npm install npm@latest -g